polkadot-developers/substrate-developer-hub.github.io/readme.md

 Thank you for your interest in contributing to the Developer Hub and to the larger Substrate community!
 Please review our contributor guidelines prior to any contribution.
-If you have any further questions, don't hesitate to [reach out](https://matrix.to/#/!NdxrIlxGUHXYwtRGrF:matrix.parity.io?via=matrix.parity.io) on our community channels.
+If you have any further questions, don't hesitate to reach out on our [substrate technical community channel](https://matrix.to/#/#substrate-technical:matrix.org).

 ### Directory Structure